-- 2. Using the rear cover mark the screw holes to the wall.
-Ensure the wall surface is flat to prevent base distortion. - 3.
-There are two pre-fractured areas for cable entry provided on the inside of the rear cover which may be cut away as required. - 4.
-After executing the mounting and the connections replace the rear cover ensuring the two clips are latched.
+- 1. Carefully remove the rear cover from the unit by releasing the two latching clips with a small flathead screwdriver. - 2.
+Using the rear cover mark the screw holes to the wall or align with the electrical box.
+If mounting direct to wall ensure the wall surface is flat to prevent base distortion. - 3.
+There are pre-fractured areas for cable entry and barrier to separate low and high volt connections. - 4.
+Mount at 5 feet from ground level and in accordance with any applicable regulations. - 5.
+After executing the mounting and connections secure the rear cover.